Want to secure your computer against cyber threats? Are you aware of the latest cyber threats? This post is meant just for you!

-You need to back up your personal files periodically to avoid data loss in case of computer crash.
-You can utilize cloud storage services or external hard drive (or USB drives) to back up your sensitive files.
+You need to back up your personal files periodically to avoid data loss in case of a computer crash.
+You can utilize cloud storage services or external hard drives (or USB drives) to back up your sensitive files.

 Beware of the websites you visit

 Avoid visiting pornographic or dodgy websites.
 Besides, many porn websites or free download sites are virtual nests for all kinds of cyber threats.
 You don’t want to download that free software from a porn website; other computer users who have done so downloaded computer viruses.
 Make use of website filtering tools such as NetNanny, SafeSurf, Netsanity, etc to filter out bad websites from your web browser.